lshydro/global_flood_classification/README.md

 Process_out refers to the classified flood generating process.
 For more information on the classification and to cite this work please refer to:

->Stein, Lina; Pianosi, Francesca; Woods, Ross (2019) Event-based classification for global study of river flood generating processes (Unpublished)
+>Stein, L., Pianosi, F., & Woods, R. (2020).
+Event‐based classification for global study of river flood generating processes.
+Hydrological Processes, 34(7), 1514-1529.